ThreatPatrol/AWS-secure-data-bridge-/README.md

 8. Add the newly created IAM user to the "LambdaAdministrators" group.

+In addition to creating an IAM user, we also need to define roles that will be assumed by the Lambda function.

+1. Navigate to the IAM dashboard and click on "Roles" in the left-hand menu.
+2. Click on "Create role" and select "AWS service" as the trusted entity type.
+3. Choose "Lambda" as the service that will use the role.
+4. Attach the following policies to the role:
+    - "AWSLambdaBasicExecutionRole"
+    - "AmazonS3ReadOnlyAccess"
+    - "CloudWatchLogsReadOnlyAccess"
+5. Name the role, such as "LambdaExecutionRole".
+6. Note the ARN of the role, as we will need it later when creating the Lambda function.

+By defining roles and creating an IAM user, we have established a secure and scalable way to manage access to our AWS resources.

 By following these steps, we have created an IAM user with the necessary permissions to perform daily tasks, while also following best practices for security and access management.

 Note: As a best practice, it's recommended to use the principle of <a href="https://www.beyondtrust.com/blog/entry/what-is-least-privilege#:~:text=Least%20Privilege%20Access%20&%20Zero%20Trust,Download%20the%20Guide">**least privilege**<a/>  when assigning permissions to IAM users and groups.
 This means granting only the necessary permissions required to perform specific tasks, rather than granting excessive permissions.